YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>halt

 Create another user who is also a member of the group users.
-See that users user can read from the database owned by gtmuser, but cannot update it.
+See that users user can read from the database owned by yottadbuser, but cannot update it.

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ sudo useradd -g gtmuser -m staffuser gtmuser@gtmworkshop:~$ sudo su - staffuser staffuser@gtmworkshop:~$ pwd
+   yottadbuser@yottadbworkshop:~$ sudo useradd -g yottadbuser -m staffuser yottadbuser@yottadbworkshop:~$ sudo su - staffuser staffuser@yottadbworkshop:~$ pwd
    /home/staffuser
-   staffuser@gtmworkshop:~$ export gtm_dist=/usr/local/lib/yottadb/r110
+   staffuser@yottadbworkshop:~$ export gtm_dist=/usr/local/lib/yottadb/r110
-   staffuser@gtmworkshop:~$ export gtmver=V6.2-000_x86_64
+   staffuser@yottadbworkshop:~$ export gtmver=V6.2-000_x86_64
-   staffuser@gtmworkshop:~$ export gtmdir=/home/gtmuser/.fis-gtm
+   staffuser@yottadbworkshop:~$ export gtmdir=/home/yottadbuser/.fis-gtm
-   staffuser@gtmworkshop:~$ export gtmgbldir=$gtmdir/$gtmver/g/gtm.gld
+   staffuser@yottadbworkshop:~$ export gtmgbldir=$gtmdir/$gtmver/g/gtm.gld
-   staffuser@gtmworkshop:~$ $gtm_dist/mumps -dir
+   staffuser@yottadbworkshop:~$ $gtm_dist/mumps -dir

    YDB>zwrite ^X
    ^X=1

    YDB>set ^X=2
-   %GTM-E-DBPRIVERR, No privilege for attempted update operation for file: /home/gtmuser/.fis-gtm/V6.2-000_x86_64/g/gtm.dat
+   %GTM-E-DBPRIVERR, No privilege for attempted update operation for file: /home/yottadbuser/.fis-gtm/V6.2-000_x86_64/g/gtm.dat

    YDB>halt
-   staffuser@gtmworkshop:~$ exit
+   staffuser@yottadbworkshop:~$ exit
-   gtmuser@gtmworkshop:~$ sudo userdel staffuser gtmuser@gtmworkshop:~$ grep staffuser /etc/passwd
+   yottadbuser@yottadbworkshop:~$ sudo userdel staffuser yottadbuser@yottadbworkshop:~$ grep staffuser /etc/passwd
-   gtmuser@gtmworkshop:~$ sudo rm -rf /home/staffuser
+   yottadbuser@yottadbworkshop:~$ sudo rm -rf /home/staffuser

 There is an installation option to restrict access to YottaDB/GT.M to a group.
 If you use this option, only those in the specified group will be able to use YottaDB/GT.M.